What is Anabaena? What is Microcystis?

 If I have had contact with an algae bloom, what should I do?

-For questions related to health concerns, contact your health care provider, local board of health, or the Massachusetts Department of Public Health, Bureau of Environmental Health at (617) 624-5757.
+For questions related to health concerns, contact your health care provider, local board of health, or the Massachusetts Department of Public Health, Bureau of Climate and Environmental Health at (617) 624-5757.